CandanUmut/Precomputed-Relational-Universe/gravitational_constant.md

 ⸻

-(This document is released under CC-BY-4.0; please cite if you reuse.)
+(Licensed CC-BY-4.0 — cite if you reuse.)